Roma Logo

 Roma Logo 2016-present

-Another redesign was conducted in 2016.
-To the fans’ disappointment, the artists did not bring back the classic Capitoline she-wolf.
-Instead, they made minor adjustments to the color scheme, using yellow instead of orange.
+Another redesign was carried out in 2016.
+To the disappointment of fans, the artists did not return the classic Capitoline she-wolf.
+Instead, they made minor adjustments to the color palette, using yellow instead of orange.

 Font and Colors